- Introduction to Rental Property Maintenance

 #1: I’m Going on Vacation, What Do I Do?

 If you’re going on a vacation, set up a plan to have a point of contact manage maintenance calls while you’re gone.
-Maintenance Coordination through RentRedi is an excellent way to handle maintenance while you’re gone.
+Premium Maintenance through RentRedi is an excellent way to handle maintenance while you’re gone.

 You’ll get peace of mind knowing someone is handling repairs while you’re gone — 24/7.
 Then you can focus on what matters most: you & your family.